john-itcsolutions/cheirrs/README.md

 `sudo su - $USER`   (quick reset of terminal)

-Then, mount your outer working directory to kubeflow's shared directory -
+Then, mount your outer working directory to smart-general's shared directory -

 `exit`

 You are now at a Host terminal:

-`multipass mount /path/to/your/working/directory kubeflow:/home/ubuntu/shared`
+`multipass mount /path/to/your/working/directory smart-general:/home/ubuntu/shared`

-`multipass shell kubeflow`
+`multipass shell smart-general`

 Finally, you can run these commands to set up kubeflow/TensorFlow, but you have to have the cloned "bundle-kubeflow", from the above section, mounted and available from /home/ubuntu/shared: